If we all wanna be frank here,

 4. Be the man that loves the kitchen

-One of the best ways you can be a sensational father to your kids is to cook.
+One of the best ways you can be a sensational father in Nigeria to your kids is to cook.
 Cook for the family especially when the need arises and to surprise the kids.
 This goes a long way in terms of changing the beliefs of your boys that the kitchen is only meant for girls.

 5. Love and respect your parent and people

 If you really want to grow love in your home, you have to love and respect everyone for who they are.
-Love your parent, cook, gatemen, security if not for anything but for the fact that you also want your children to do the same.
+Love your parents, cook, gatemen, security if not for anything but for the fact that you also want your children to do the same.

 6. Never make a promise what you can’t fulfill